 The Prudential Code allows the Commissioner to borrow money as long as it is prudent, affordable and sustainable.
-In accordance with his borrowing strategy for 2019/20 the Commissioner did not take out any new loans and financed capital expenditure incurred during the year through a use of capital grant, capital receipts and earmarked reserves.
+In accordance with their borrowing strategy for 2020/21 the Commissioner did not take out any new long-term loans and financed capital expenditure incurred during the year through the use of capital grant, capital receipts and earmarked reserves.
 Some of the existing borrowing at the start of the financial year was repaid using resources set aside for such purposes.

-As a result, at the year end the Commissioner had a total of £30.45m of outstanding PWLB loans at actual interest rates ranging between 2.65% and 6.0% and a weighted average overall rate of 4.26% (all debt outstanding is legacy debt which pre-dates the establishment of PCCs).
-Of the total outstanding debt, £0.5m of principal is repayable in 2020/21 and is classified as a current liability in the accounts, leaving £29.95m as long term borrowing shown on the balance sheet.
+As a result, at the year end the Commissioner had a total of £29.95m of outstanding PWLB loans at actual interest rates ranging between 2.65% and 6.0% and a weighted average overall rate of 4.28% (all debt outstanding is legacy debt which pre-dates the establishment of PCCs).
+Of the total outstanding debt, £0.250m of principal is repayable in 2021/22 and is classified as a current liability in the accounts, leaving £29.70m as long-term borrowing shown on the balance sheet.